ziw261/Computer-Game-Programming/Game0/game/README.md

 Author: Zi Wang

 Design: \
 It is a classic Raiden type shooting game.
-But, the bullets you shoot, will bounce around in the scene and hurt you when it gets you.
-Keep shooting might make yourselve more difficult.
+But, the bullets you shoot, will bounce around in the scene and will hurt you when it gets you.
+Keep shooting might make yourselve more difficult.\
+Enemies spawn by waves, following points that composite a route.
+However, everthing, the number of enemies, the routes they follow are totally randomized.\
+Whenver you kill a nubmer of enemies, the game diffficulty level will increase.
+See how long you can hold!

 Screen Shot: